About Emily

 I then moved to Nashville to pursue my master’s degree in environmental sustainability.
 My capstone project centered on creating a curriculum for sustainability studies, culminating in the creation of an entire college-level course.
 While living in Tennessee, I served as a part-time nanny to an adventurous 3-year-old.
 Almost daily, we would take walks to the local park and explore the trails together.

 as a result of COVID, I moved back to New Jersey and completed the final semester of my master’s program online.
-During this time, I returned to Stockton University to serve as a teaching assistant for two professors.
+During this time, I returned to Stockton University to serve as a teaching assistant for two of my former professors.
 I graduated from my master’s program in December of 2020 with a 4.0 GPA.

-This realization led me to the creation of Wild Wanderers Nature Camp.
-Over the past several months, I have spent countless hours developing and perfecting the summer camp programming, as well as lining all of the details up (facilities, dates, certifications, licenses, insurance, etc.).
-I am really looking forward to our inaugural year of summer camp, and hopefully, many summers to come!
+Over the past several months, I have spent countless hours developing and perfecting the summer camp programming for 2025, as well as lining all of the details up (facilities, dates, certifications, licenses, insurance, etc.).
+I am really looking forward to our second year of summer camp and mommy and me sessions!

 i AM ALSO A MEMBER OF THE nEW jERSEY mYCOLOGICAL SOCIETY, AND SPEND MUCH TIME IN THE FALL FORAGING FOR MUSHROOMS AND STUDYING THEM.